-4. Connect to a Different Video Output Port

-Yet another fairly simple fix is to try a different video port altogether.
-So if your monitor is connected to HDMI ports, try using the DVI, VGA or DP ports.
+Another reasonably simple fix is to try a different video port altogether.
+So if your monitor is connected to HDMI ports, try using the DVI, VGA, or DP ports.

-Often both the monitor as well as the PC have multiple video output ports of different types.
+The monitor and the PC often have multiple video output ports of different types.

 5. Check Your Monitor with Another PC

-To eliminate once and for all if the issue lies with the monitor or the PC, it would be wise to check it with a different PC.
+It would be wise to check it with a different PC to eliminate once and for all if the issue lies with the monitor or the PC.

 If you have already checked and confirmed that the monitor’s power and video output cables (HDMI, VGA, DVI cables) are working correctly, then the final suggestion would be to check your monitor on another PC.

-If you have another PC lying around or if you could call up a friend to bring his PC/Laptop over, then you can easily pinpoint where the issue lies i.e with the monitor or with the PC.
+If you have another PC lying around or could call a friend to bring his PC/Laptop over, you can quickly pinpoint where the issue lies, i.e., with the monitor or with the PC.

-If your monitor works fine on another PC and if it can successfully show display, then the problem lies with your PC and its hardware.
+If your monitor works fine on another PC and can successfully show display, then the problem lies with your PC and its hardware.

 Also Read: Why are Games Not Using GPU?

 6. Your Graphics Card is Not Plugged in Properly (For PC with Dedicated GPU)

-If you have a dedicated graphics card as your primary GPU for video output, then for starters make sure it is plugged into the PCIe slots properly.
+If you have a dedicated graphics card as your primary GPU for video output, could you ensure it is plugged into the PCIe slots properly?

-When you plug in a dedicated graphics card into the PCIe x16 slots, there is often a distinct clicking sound that comes from the clip/latch at the end of the slot.
+When you plug a dedicated graphics card into the PCIe x16 slots, there is often a distinct clicking sound from the clip/latch at the end of the slot.

 7. Dust Off and Clean Your Dirty PCIe Slot (For PC with Dedicated GPU)

-If you have an old motherboard or if you haven’t been performing regular maintenance of your PC, then the accumulated dust can open a can of worms of potential issues for your PC.
+If you have an old motherboard or have yet to perform regular PC maintenance, the accumulated dust can open a can of worms of potential issues for your PC.

-As such, if your display was working properly but has suddenly started showing no screen, then a good advice would be to thoroughly clean your system, particularly the PCIe x16 slot intended for the graphics card.
+As such, if your display was working properly but suddenly started showing no screen, then good advice would be to thoroughly clean your system, particularly the PCIe x16 slot intended for the graphics card.

-NEW ENTRY: